rikyoz/bit7z/README.md

 Packages are available for both _x86_ and _x64_ architectures.

-You can also clone/download this repository and build the library by yourself (please, read the [wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).
+You can also clone/download this repository and build the library yourself (please, read the [wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).

 ## 🧰 Requirements